mcchas/ble-freestyle-client/README.md

-# wt32-freestyle-client
+# esp-freestyle-client

 ## Overview

-The **wt32-freestyle-client** is a BLE client for the [Gainsborough Freestyle Trilock](https://www.gainsboroughhardware.com.au/en/featured/gainsborough-freestyle.html) smart door lock.
-Made by Allegion, this client may also work with other Allegion locks.
+The **esp-freestyle-client** is a ESP32 based BLE client for the [Gainsborough Freestyle Trilock](https://www.gainsboroughhardware.com.au/en/featured/gainsborough-freestyle.html) smart door lock.
+Made by Gainsborough/Allegion, this client may also work with other Allegion locks.

-Originally developed for a common WROOM32 ESP32, I transitioned to an Ethernet-based board to improve BLE connection consistency, as the ESP32 can't run both WiFi and BLE simultaneously.
+Developed for Ethernet-based boards to improve BLE connection consistency, as the ESP32 can't run both WiFi and BLE simultaneously.

-Using this client, you can lock/unlock the door in under 2 seconds, compared to the cloud API's 20-30 second response time.
+Using this client, you can lock/unlock the door in under 2 seconds, compared to the cloud API's 20-30 second reaction time.

-This can remove the need for cloud connectivity for your lock.
+This can also remove the need for cloud connectivity for your lock.

 ## Getting Started

-Designed for the [WT32-ETH01](https://github.com/egnor/wt32-eth01) development board (an ESP32 with Ethernet).
-Other boards using the same PHY will work, other hardware would take some adaptations.
+Designed for the [WT32-ETH01](https://github.com/egnor/wt32-eth01) development board (an ESP32 module with Ethernet).
+Other boards using the same PHY will work, other hardware may with some adaptations.

 ### Programming the WT32